sclipman/gfa2network/README.md

 # GFA2Network

-`GFA2Network` converts large [GFA-1](https://github.com/GFA-spec/GFA-spec) or
+`GFA2Network` converts [GFA-1](https://github.com/GFA-spec/GFA-spec) or
 [GFA-2](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) pangenome
 variation graphs into handy Python objects.
+It can stream even very large graphs and materialise them as a NetworkX graph and/or a SciPy sparse adjacency matrix.

 The command **gfa2network** can build